VladChat/luggage-scale/blog_src/content/posts/2025/10/elon-musk-is-leading-a-pressure-campaign-to-make-netflix-un-woke-reusable-luggag.md

 5. Set the bag down, adjust contents if necessary, then retest.
 6. Write the number on your itinerary or phone notes so you remember it at the counter.

-If you want a step-by-step walkthrough with pro tips, bookmark our how-to guide: <a href="https://luggage-scale.com/guides/how-to-use-a-luggage-scale">how to use a luggage scale</a>.
+If you want a step-by-step walkthrough with pro tips, bookmark our how-to guide: how to use a luggage scale.

 ## Avoiding Overweight Fees Without Stress: Packing Strategies That Work